 DDoS attacks have been significantly growing in the past few years, with both increases in the number of attacks and the number of devices, as well as an increase in application layer and bandwidth, with some of the biggest attacks using 100,000 botnet nodes and reaching rates of up to 1.2Tbps.

-There is also a significant increase in attacks coming from IoT-based botnets, with Mirai as one of the most well-known ones, which was compromised of over 1.2m devices in late-2016 which included IP cameras, digital video recorders, other IoT devices and even routers.
+There is also a significant increase in attacks coming from IoT-based botnets, with Mirai as one of the most well-known ones, which was compromised of over 1.2m devices in late-2016 which included IP cameras with the ai security camera system, digital video recorders, other IoT devices and even routers.
 One of the biggest attacks from Mirai was on the DNS provider Dyn, which managed to bring down some big sites like Twitter, GitHub, Reddit, Netflix, Amazon, AirBnB, Spotify and others.

 Currently, there has been a word on an even a worse IoT botnet, currently known as the IoT Troop or Reaper, which builds on Mirai’s code but actually uses known security flaws on systems, rather than just using known passwords on less-secure devices, allowing it to become both larger and more dangerous than Mirai ever was.